easy to make, easy to spin

 I usually give out dreidels when I’m the Hanukkah Parent on a classroom visit.
 Dreidels are fun to spin, they (sort of) tell the story of Hanukkah in 4 letters, and they distract the children from the fact that I’m not giving them any gelt at all (long story).

 Most of the kids aren’t Jewish, so they haven’t grown up playing dreidel.
 They don’t know from dreidel rules, AT ALL.
-Granted, nowadays mum and dad can Google the rules on an iPhone right there in the school parking lot the minute kiddo gets into the minivan, BUT… Continue reading
+Granted, nowadays mum and dad can Google the rules on an iPhone right there in the school parking lot the minute the kid gets into the minivan, BUT… Continue reading

-Glow in the Dark Dreidel Arena
+Instant DIY Glow Dreidel Arena

 Of course a glow-in-the-dark Dreidel Arena needs a glow-in-the-dark dreidel.
 Why didn’t I think of it before?
 My friend Kathryn (at Joyful Jewish) put me up to it after she read about my arena idea last week.
 And that’s when the stealth crafting began… Continue reading